TheDhejavu/the-crypto-project/README.md

 #### Command Usage

     Usage:
+        demon [flags]
         demon [command]

     Available Commands:
         computeutxos Re-build and Compute Unspent transaction outputs help         Help about any command
-        init            Initialize the blockchain and create the genesis block print           Print the blocks in the blockchain send            Send x amount of token to address from local wallet address startnode       start a node
+        init         Initialize the blockchain and create the genesis block print        Print the blocks in the blockchain send         Send x amount of token to address from local wallet address
+        startnode    start a node
         wallet       Manage wallets

     Flags:
             --address string   Wallet address
-        -h, --help         help for chain
+        -h, --help             help for demon
+            --rpc              Enable the HTTP-RPC server
+            --rpcAddr string   HTTP-RPC server listening interface (default: localhost) --rpcPort int       HTTP-RPC server listening port (default: 1245)

+    Use "demon [command] --help" for more information about a command.

 ## TODO